-Action CIR 2q: Monitor national efforts to establish effective multimodal LOS standards for pedestrian, bicycle, and transit modes.
+Action CIR 2q: Monitor national efforts to establish effective multimodal level of service standards for pedestrian, bicycle, and transit modes.

-Action CIR 2r: Issue guidelines and incorporate assessment of multimodal LOS as a routine component of transportation impact analyses once the Planning Department determines a multimodal LOS methodology that is deemed suitable for application in Sebastopol.
+Action CIR 2r: Issue guidelines and incorporate assessment of multimodal LOS as a routine component of transportation impact analyses once the Public Works Department determines a multimodal LOS methodology that is deemed suitable for application in Sebastopol.

-Action CIR 2s: Periodically review priorities in the Sebastopol Bicycle and Pedestrian Master Plan and update as necessary, incorporating current best practices.
+Action CIR 2s: Periodically review priorities in the Sebastopol Bicycle and Pedestrian Master Plan and update as necessary.